 Continue reading about our Corporate Responsibility work below.

 Campaign for Accountability works to hold powerful and well-connected corporations accountable for their actions.

 Continue Reading Below

 In the fall of 2016, CfA launched an investigation into solar companies that exploit vulnerable consumers.
 Previously, in August, two consumer watchdogs had warned government regulators about the exploitative contracts used by solar companies.
 Following these warnings, CfA asked state Attorneys General for copies of consumer complaints about solar panels.
 A review of the complaints revealed a widespread pattern of apparent fraud and abuse by solar companies.
 CfA called on several states to open investigations into solar companies and protect consumers from these deceptive tactics.

-In April of 2016, CfA launched the Google Transparency Project (GTP), a comprehensive research initiative to help the public track the company’s influence on our government, policies and lives.
+In April 2016, CfA launched the Google Transparency Project (“GTP”), a comprehensive research initiative to help the public track the company’s influence on our government, policies and everyday lives.
 The GTP assembles materials cataloging Google’s influence in a single place and makes it searchable by any user.
 Notably, the GTP website was an Interactive Media Awards Winner in 2016, winning the Best in Class Award in the Association Category.

 Highlights from the GTP include our report detailing How Google Makes Millions Off of Fake News, our analysis of Google’s Support for Hillary Clinton, our interactive feature exploring Google’s White House Meetings, and our report Google’s Silicon Tower, which detailed the influence of Google-funded academics and experts at academic and government conferences.
 In July 2017, CfA further explored the relationship between Google and academia in Google Academics, Inc. CfA identified 329 research papers published between 2005 and 2017 on public policy matters of interest to Google that were in some way funded by the company.